Best Moments From 2022 AMVCA That We Love

-While every moment of the event was memorable, some especially stood out and I can’t get them out of my head.
-Here are some of my favourite moments from the Africa Magic Viewer’s Choice Awards.
+While every moment of the event was memorable, some especially stood out and I can’t get them out of my head, and I wonder if we share similar views.
+Here are some of my favorite moments from the Africa Magic Viewer’s Choice Awards.

-Although there are many, these are a few moments I find notable to mention.
-Did your favourite moments make it to the list?
+Although, there are many, these are a few moments I find notable of mention.
+Did your favorite moments make it to the list?
 Let us know!